CoinWeek Ancient Coin Series by Mike Markowitz …..

 Elephants continue to appear on Indian coinage right down until modern times.

-The earliest representation of an elephant on Greek coinage was a result of Alexander’s campaign in India.
+The earliest representation of an elephant on Greek coinage was a result of Alexander the Great’s campaign in India.

 On the reverse of a rare commemorative silver dekadrachm possibly struck at Babylon, Alexander, lance in hand astride his stallion Bucephalus, charges at an elephant ridden by Porus, the Indian king of Pauravas, and an attendant.
 This may have been an actual encounter during the Battle of the Hydaspes (326 BCE).
 Horses are spooked by the smell and sound of elephants unless trained through long familiarity, so this powerful composition celebrates the courage of Bucephalus, who died shortly after the battle.